azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Provide values for QnAAuthKey, QnAEndpointHostName, and QnAKnowledgebaseId](media/function-bot-app-settings.png "Application Settings")

-9. Test out the bot by selecting **Test in Web Chat** on the left-hand menu (it make take a couple minutes to appear the first time).
+9. Test out the bot by selecting **Test in Web Chat** on the left-hand menu (it may take a couple minutes to appear the first time).
 Type in a few questions to make sure it responds as expected.

     ![Type in a few questions to test the bot](media/function-bot-test.png "Function Bot Test")